-- 7. When the Twitch Login window displays, enter your username and password and click Log In. - 8.
-Optionally, enter a Stream Delay value.
+- 7. When Wirecast displays the Twitch Login window, enter your username and password, and click Log In. - 8.
+(Optional) Enter a Stream Delay value.
 This provides a time buffer between your live stream from Wirecast and the actual broadcast itself.
 You can set the delay from 0 to 999 seconds.
 However, greater delays require greater memory use.
-The amount of memory used is displayed when you enter the amount of delay. - 9.
+Wirecast displays the amount of memory used when you enter the amount of delay. - 9.
 Click OK when finished.